 Dresden does a greater degree of research than any other city in Germany.
 It comes top of the ranking among large German cities regarding both, the scientific workforce and the number of research institutes.

-The past years have shown that Artificial Intelligence (AI) when used responsibly, can help to solve some of the world’s biggest challenges.
-Its development affects all our lives and cuts across different organisations.
-Since the underlying challenges for AI range across several scientific areas, we can only exploit its full potential when we bring researchers and practitioners from different fields together.
-Within CEE AI, two large research organisations – TU Dresden and Fraunhofer Society – have teamed up to achieve this.
+In recent years, we have seen that artificial intelligence (AI), when used responsibly, can help solve some of the world’s biggest challenges.
+The development of AI affects all our lives and cuts across different organizations.
+Because the challenges underlying AI span several scientific areas, we can only exploit its full potential by bringing together researchers and practitioners from different fields.
+Within the CEE AI consortium, two major research organizations — Dresden University of Technology (TUD) and the Fraunhofer Society — have joined forces to achieve this goal.

 Mission